ChenSizhe13893461199/AMPidentifier-2.0/README.md

 This algorithm demands one-hot code matrix (sequential information，50×20), word2vec matrix (50×20) and physical/chemical descriptors matrix (91×17) as input.
 The one-hot code, Word2Vec, and physicochemical matrix can be calculated by well-annotated codes (line 64-187) in "Train_AMP_identifier2.py" via using the three .csv documents aforementioned.

-The aforementioned .npy descriptor documents and files for calculating Word2Vec matrix can be freely downloaded at with password:.
+The aforementioned .npy descriptor documents and files for calculating Word2Vec matrix can be freely downloaded at https://pan.baidu.com/s/1pC5JM8GkOSNr36CbwGv3zg with password: 1166.
 Or you can contact author Sizhe Chen for these documents.

 **Notes:**

-Some old laptops may not be able to operate AMPidentifier 2.0 because of memory limitations (Intel i7-10875H CPU or better processor is recommended).
+Some old laptops may struggle to operate AMPidentifier 2.0 because of memory limitations (Intel i7-10875H CPU or better processor is recommended).
 In addition, you can also copy the codes and run AMPidentifier 2.0 on the Jupyter viewer deployed on the high-performance server (e.g. CPU: Xeon(R) Gold 6430, GPU: RTX 4090, RAM: 120GB).

 We are preparing a detailed tutorial for both AMPidentifier 1.0 and AMPidentifier 2.0 (will be available soon).
 Please feel free to contact us if you have any suggestions.
 Thank you for your attention.

-The model core file is also being prepared and will be uploaded to Github soon
+The model core file is also being prepared and will be uploaded to GitHub soon

 **Mathematical Details**